Awards: PhD, MPhil

 Programme website: Engineering

-A PhD degree from Edinburgh is your chance to connect with internationally renowned researchers and innovators, with a unique opportunity to experience one of Europe's leading universities in one of the world’s most iconic cities.
+A research degree from Edinburgh is your chance to connect with internationally renowned researchers and innovators and to experience one of Europe's leading universities in one of the world’s most iconic cities.
 We carry out world-class research and provide high quality training in research skills.

 Our world-leading research is conducted through our Research Institutes.
 This enables us to span across and connect between our core disciplines of Chemical Engineering, Mechanical Engineering, Civil & Environmental Engineering, and Electronics & Electrical Engineering.